Daniel's Moral Dilemma

 Why Daniel Could Not Accept the Diet with a Pure Motive

-If Daniel took the king's food and drink, his motive in part would be to gain the acceptance and approval of the ungodly.
-He would be trying to please the king, just as Hezekiah had curried the favor of the Babylonian king a century earlier.
+If Daniel took the king's food and drink, he would be choosing moral compromise in order to please the ungodly, especially the king himself, just as Hezekiah had curried the favor of the Babylonian king a century earlier.
 He would also be trying to win the esteem of the other boys.
-As a normal teenager, he felt urges to eat alongside them, join in their pseudosophisticated conversation, enjoy their jests and foolery, and compete with them in their bouts of eating and drinking to excess.
-Yet Daniel refused the king's food and drink, recognizing that to raise no objection would be to seek the world's approval through worldly behavior.
+As a normal teenager, he must have felt some longing for a high place on their social ladder.
+To gain it would have required that he eat alongside them, join in their foolery and boasting, and compete in their bouts of eating and drinking to excess.
+Yet he suppressed all self-seeking motives and refused the king’s food and drink, recognizing that to raise no objection would be to seek the world’s approval through worldly behavior.

 Defiling Effects of the Diet